 - Every 20 to 30 minutes for 2 to 3 hours, reshape the dough into a ball.
 Do not stress if it's shorter or longer than 20 to 30 min intervals.
 Because of the stickiness, you might need to wet your hands for the first one or two of these.
 It should double in size.

 - Shape and let rise.
 I really love my bread loaf baker, which gives it a great crust and that loaf shape that I need.
 A dutch oven also works.
 I lightly butter my bread loaf baker.
 Let it rise.
 How long will depend on whether you were using a well-fed or un-fed starter and/or the amount of yeast.
 It should again double in size.

 - Preheat oven to 450°F at least one hour before baking.

-If you make this sweet potato sourdough bread, please comment and share a pic!
+If you make this sweet potato sourdough bread, please leave a comment and rating.
 Mr. uglyducklingbakery would want to know.

 Sign up to get recipes full of kitchen tips and tricks.